gvwilson/sensibleadventures/coriandel/coriandel.md

 knee-length coat over a collarless white shirt and white trousers.
 The strap on one of his sandals didn't quite match the strap on the other.

 He bowed as I approached.
 "Honored miss," he said solemnly.
+Then his eyes widened.
+"Sehdie?"

 "Sh!"
 I hissed.
 "I'm in disguise!"